 Safety is essential and a critical factor in the autonomous vehicle industry, especially when focusing on a UAV certification process.
 Redundancy is basic for any system that needs to pass demanding safety levels.
 It ensures the correct operation of the components in all situations, remaining fail-operational even in case of a CAN Bus line failure.

 In aviation, a field where weight is so important in the design of any aircraft, struggling with wiring is one of the most common issues faced during the vehicle design phase.
-With the use of Veronte CAN Expander, not only this problem is highly reduced, but a bunch of opportunities for different sensors and payload arise:
+With the use of Veronte CEX, not only this problem is highly reduced, but a bunch of opportunities for different sensors and payload arises:

 - Advanced control of actuators and peripherals becomes feasible, being possible to condensate the connection of control, feedback, sensors... in a single board..